chaos-mesh/chaos-mesh/doc/sidecar_configmap.md

 `chaosfs` container is designed as a sidecar container and [chaosfs](https://github.com/pingcap/chaos-mesh/tree/master/cmd/chaosfs) process runs in this container.

-`chaosfs` uses [fuse libary](https://github.com/hanwen/go-fuse) and [fusermount](https://www.kernel.org/doc/Documentation/filesystems/fuse.txt) tool to implement a fuse-daemon service and mounts the application's data directory. `chaosfs` hijacks all the file system IO cations of the application, so it can be used to simulate various real-world IO faults.
+`chaosfs` uses [fuse libary](https://github.com/hanwen/go-fuse) and [fusermount](https://www.kernel.org/doc/Documentation/filesystems/fuse.txt) tool to implement a fuse-daemon service and mounts the application's data directory. `chaosfs` hijacks all the file system IO actions of the application, so it can be used to simulate various real-world IO faults.

-The following config injects `chaosfs` container to target pods and will start a `chaosfs` process in this container.
+The following configuration injects `chaosfs` container to the target pods and starts a `chaosfs` process in this container.

 In addition, `chaosfs` container should be run as `privileged` and the [`mountPropagation`](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) field in `chaosfs` Container.volumeMounts should be set to `Bidirectional`.